 As one of the largest industries in 2008, healthcare provided 14.3 million jobs according to the Bureau of Labor Statistics.

-For information on student graduation rates, retention and placement rates, and student financial obligations click here.
+For more information on all of UMA’s programs student graduation rates, retention and placement rates, and student financial obligations, click here.